raystack/siren/docs/concepts/architecture.md

 _**Command Line Interface**_

-* Provides a way to manage rules and templates using YAML files in format described below.
+* Provides a way to manage rules and templates using YAML files in a format described below.
 * Run a web-server from CLI.
 * Runs DB Migrations

 ### Managing Templates via YAML File

-Siren gives flexibility to templatise prometheus rules for re-usability purpose.
+Siren gives flexibility to templatize prometheus rules for re-usability purpose.
 Template can be managed via HTTP APIs
 at`/templates` route in a restful manner.
 Apart from that, there is a command line interface as well which parses a YAML file in a specified format (as described below) and upload to Siren using an HTTP Client of Siren Service.
 Refer [here](../guides/templates.md) for more details around usage and terminology.